-Note: A member-protected super account is still subject to taxes, indirect fees (such as those fees deducted from investment returns before announcing a final return) and insurance premiums.
+Note: A member-protected super account was still subject to taxes, indirect fees (such as those fees deducted from investment returns before announcing a final return) and insurance premiums.

 Fee hike since July 2013, triggered by MySuper

 Effective since 1 July 2013, the federal government abolished the member protection rules which protected small super accounts from shrinking as a direct result of fees charged by super funds.
 The federal government abolished the member protection rule due to the introduction of MySuper (the introduction of a standardised type of default super fund for Superannuation Guarantee contributions, for those Australians who do not choose their own super fund).

-According to the federal government, the MySuper rules (which commence on 1 July 2013 although MySuper funds will not be in full operation across the industry until 1 January 2014), are intended to protect members from unnecessary fees and charges, and provide a simpler superannuation product for those who do not actively choose their superannuation fund.
+According to the federal government, the MySuper rules (which commenced on 1 July 2013 although MySuper funds were not in full operation across the industry until 1 January 2014), are intended to protect members from unnecessary fees and charges, and provide a simpler superannuation product for those who do not actively choose their superannuation fund.
 The MySuper rules require that all MySuper members are charged fees on the same basis with respect to their MySuper super account.
 The federal government states that this requirement cannot be met at the same time as the member protection standards remain in place.

 Consider combining your super accounts now

 The removal of the member protection rules coincides with the introduction of more aggressive ‘lost super rules’.